-Since the introduction of digitisation at the onset of the millennium, the number of both investors and participating companies in the stock market has seen a steady growth, which makes it an exciting playing field.
-However, stock market investment is far from a gamble.
-It demands a systematic and informed approach to earn money from share investment.
-This article will discuss how to invest money in share market so that you receive a good return.
+Since the introduction of digitisation at the onset of the millennium, the number of investors and participating companies in the stock market has seen a steady growth, which makes it an exciting playing field.
+However, stock market investing demands a systematic and informed approach to earn money.
+This article will discuss how to invest money in the share market so that you receive a good return.

-Before we discuss how to invest, let’s understand first what a stock market is.
+Before discussing how to invest, let’s understand first what a stock market is.

 What is Share Market?

-How to Invest in Stock Market? – Beginners Investment Tips
+How to Invest in Share Market? - Beginners Investment Tips

-Stock market is a money-earning platform for those who have the right knowledge to tap the movement of stocks and gain lucrative returns.
-If you wish to learn the working of stock market, and how to invest in it, then here are a few tips to follow:
+Share market is a money-earning platform for those who have the right knowledge to tap into the movement of stocks and gain lucrative returns.
+If you wish to learn the workings of stock market, and how to invest in it, then here are a few tips to follow:

-Before placing the order on the stock market, investors must determine their needs and limitations.
+Before placing the order, investors must determine their needs and limitations.
 While determining the requirements, users must consider present as well as the future needs.
 The same rule is applicable while determining their limitations.
 Investors must list their incomes and deduct all their expenses along with debt obligations (if any) to find the investible surplus.
-An important factor that will determine the share market investment strategy is the risk aversion of the investors.
+An important factor that will determine the share market investment strategy is investors' risk tolerance.
 Individuals who do not wish to take higher risks would prefer investing in fixed deposits and bonds.
 Many investors fail to consider their tax liabilities while investing.

 Entering the market at the right time is one of the most important share market basics often overlooked by investors.
 The general rule of thumb suggests that one must enter the market when it is low.

 Purchasing the identified stocks at the lowest price level will maximise the potential profits investors can earn.
-On the other hand, exiting the stock when it is trading at the highest price is profitable.
+On the other hand, exiting when it is trading at the highest price is profitable.

 Planning the right entry and exit is the fundamental of share market investment.
 Without a strong plan in place, you will be like a ship without a compass in the sea.
-Since the stock market is highly risky, you need to exercise caution beforehand to avoid a disaster.
+Since the stock market is highly risky, you need to exercise caution beforehand to avoid losses.

 Most successful investors follow four data points, which are P/E ratio, P/B ratio, and Dividend Yield of NIFTY, and FII activity to identify the right entry point.